 The band leaders were skeptical.
 For three days, they talked the idea over with their people.
 Perhaps they doubted the utility of such a conference or the reliability of its sponsors.
 Or perhaps they doubted the wisdom of leaving the buffalo ranges when hunting was at its best.

 But one of the band leaders, Washakie, knew Bridger well.
-Bridger and his partner Louis Vasquez owned and operated on a fork of the Green River in what’s now southwestern Wyoming, second in importance only to Fort Laramie among trading posts on the transcontinental trails.
+Bridger and his partner Louis Vasquez owned and operated Fort Bridger on a fork of the Green River in what’s now southwestern Wyoming, second in importance only to Fort Laramie among trading posts on the transcontinental trails.
 The two men, both now in their early 40s, had trapped together in their youth; Bridger had recently married Washakie’s teenage daughter.
 Washakie, at the time, was rising in importance within the tribe.
 He may have decided it would be in the interests of his people to be represented at the treaty conference—and that his own status might be enhanced among the Shoshones if he led a group there.
 That would especially be true if gifts and concessions could be won from the whites.

 Washakie gathered all the young men who had been to war with him and told them it was time to decide.
 Gahnacumah was still away.
 Would the young men go to the conference?
 Or forget about it and hope for the best?
 Washakie said he was going.
 The young men finally agreed.
 At least 60 made the trip, with Bridger along as interpreter and guide to the ways of the white men.